boardzilla/boardzilla-docs/docs/ui/appearance.md

 });
 ```

+In this case, the correct appearance will be set as the Card changes
-If multiple appearance calls are made that apply to the same element, they are
+locations.
+If multiple appearance calls are made that apply to the same element,
-stacked on top of each other and only overwrite the values if provided.
-You
+they are combined with later declarations only overwriting previous values if
-might, e.g. call
+provided.
+You might, e.g. call

 ```ts
 Card.appearance({ aspectRatio: 3 / 4 });
 ```